cocotb/cocotb/CONTRIBUTING.md

 Likewise, doxygen can be installed using the homebrew package manager on Mac OS.
 Windows contributors should download a binary distribution installer from the main website.

-`tox` is a Python project and can be installed with `pip`.
+`tox` is a Python project and can be installed with `pip`:

 ```command
 pip install tox
 ```

 Finally, you should [fork and clone](https://guides.github.com/activities/forking/) the cocotb repo.
-This will allows you to make changes to cocotb source code, and run regressions and build documentation locally.
+This will allow you to make changes to the cocotb source code, and run regressions and build documentation locally.

 Now you are ready to contribute!